 What About Scarring?

 It’s important that patients understand scarring is a part of this procedure.
 It is recommended that patients avoid sun exposure during the first year to protect the incisions from any additional discoloration.
 Most patients believe the scars are a small trade-off for a new, shapelier arm.
-We will discuss scar care to help assist in the healing process.
+We will discuss scar care to help assist in the healing process at the time of your consultation and during your post-operative visits.

 It is common for arm lift patients to combine this surgery with another procedure.
 Some common techniques often combined during what is known as an “upper body lift” include liposuction, abdominoplasty (tummy tuck) and breast surgery (breast lift).
 During your consultation, each surgery will be discussed and recommendations will be made on whether these procedures should be done at the same time.